Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Causal mixed models

 \subsection{Confounding-effect heterogeneity}

+As stated in Equation \eqref{CH3eq:truth}, the distribution of $N_{Yx}$ and $U_{1x}$ can depend on $\boldsymbol{X}$.
+Then, also $\varepsilon$ and $Z_1$ should depend on $\boldsymbol{X}$ to have a well-specified model \eqref{CH3mixedmodel}.
+This is particularly important when the distributions of $N_{Yx}$ and $U_{1x}$ depend on confounders since the fitted distribution of $Z_1$ will represent the difference in the shape of the conditional distribution between exposed and unexposed individuals.
+Thus, when we do not appropriately adjust for confounders, $Z_1$ will never represent the $U_{1x}$ distribution.

-For causal inference from observational data it is necessary to adjust for confounders.
-If the interest is in the ATE, then typically only the effect of the confounder on the mean of the outcome needs to be adjusted for.
-However, if one is interested in the distribution of the ICE, then it is necessary to take into account the entire distribution of the effect of the confounder on the outcome of an individual.
-Otherwise, a difference in (the shape of the) distribution between the exposed and unexposed individuals can be caused by the non-exchangeable confounders.
-Then, the estimated distribution of $Z_{1}$ is a mixture of the heterogeneity in the effects of the confounders and in the effect of the exposure.
-By verifying whether the proposed distribution does fit well in strata defined by the confounders, one can decide whether accounting for the mean alone is sufficient.
+For causal inference from observational data, it is often necessary to adjust for features so that Assumption \ref{CH2A1} applies.
+If the interest is in the ATE, we in principle only need to take into account the confounder's effect on the outcome's mean, i.e., we need to adjust for $\boldsymbol{X}$ so that However, if one is interested in the ICE distribution, then it is necessary to consider the effect of the confounder on the entire distribution of the outcome, i.e., adjust for $\boldsymbol{X}$ so that Assumption \ref{CH2A1} applies and

-The effects of a confounder on the outcome of different individuals might follow a distribution, then there exists confounding (effect) heterogeneity.
-An (extreme) example of confounding-effect heterogeneity is the case where only the outcome of a proportion of individuals the is affected by the confounder \citep{Bonvini2020}.
-In the case of confounding-effect heterogeneity the distribution of $\epsilon$ in \eqref{eq:GLMM} depends on the level of the confounders.
-Therefore, for applications, we suggest to extend \eqref{eq:GLMM} to

-where dichotomized versions of the confounders (either $<$ or $>$ median, depending in which group the variance is larger) are presented by $\tilde{\boldsymbol{L}}_{i}$, $Z_{1i}\sim \text{GM}(\boldsymbol{p}, \boldsymbol{\mu}, \boldsymbol{\tau}^{2})$, and $\epsilon_{i}$ and $\boldsymbol{Z}_{L_{i}}$ are independently Gaussian distributed.
-This way one corrects for both the shift in mean as well as the increased/decreased variance in the subpopulations with different values for the confounders.
-Again, the fit of this distribution to the observed data should be verified.
-When this model is not appropriate one could decide to extend the model further by modeling part of the $\boldsymbol{Z}_{L}$ with a mixture of Gaussians instead of the Gaussian distribution.